CI-WATER/gsshapy/GSSHAPY/docs/tutorial/spatial.rst

 The file object that is used to read in the mask map is the :class:`gsshapy.orm.RasterMapFile` object (use the :doc:`Supported Files <../support>` page to determine what objects are used to read each file).
 Automatic spatial reference id lookup is not a feature for the read methods of individual files.
-Use the :class:`gsshapy.orm.ProjectionFile` class method, ``lookupSpatialReferenceID``, too look up the srid or enter it manually.
+Use the :class:`gsshapy.orm.ProjectionFile` class method, ``lookupSpatialReferenceID``, to look up the srid or enter it manually.
 Create a new instance of this object and invoke the ``read()`` method pointing it at the mask map file (:file:`parkcity.msk`)::

     >>> from gsshapy.orm import RasterMapFile, ProjectionFile
     >>> filename = 'parkcity.msk'
-    >>> srid = ProjectionFile.lookupSpatialReferenceID('readDirectory, 'parkcity_prj.pro')
+    >>> srid = ProjectionFile.lookupSpatialReferenceID(readDirectory, 'parkcity_prj.pro')
     >>> maskMap = RasterMapFile()
     >>> maskMap.read(directory=readDirectory, filename=filename, session=spatialSession, spatial=True, spatialReferenceID=srid)